About Non-Production Organizations

 A test organization quickly becomes inactive when it doesn’t receive any queries.
 It’s automatically deleted 3 months after its creation.

-Sandbox Organization
+Sandbox organization

 A sandbox organization is a permanent test organization that comes with your production organization.
 It allows you to test configuration changes and critical updates before introducing them into your production organization.
 Typically, Coveo customers have one or two sandboxes shared by all Coveo Administration Console users.